toppers/hakoniwa-px4sim/README.md

 git clone --recursive https://github.com/toppers/hakoniwa-unity-drone-model.git
 ```

-hakoniwa-unity-drone-model のインストール手順は、以下を参照ください。
+For the installation instructions of hakoniwa-unity-drone-model, please refer to the following:

 https://github.com/toppers/hakoniwa-unity-drone-model

-# hakoniwa-px4sim のインストール手順
+# Installation Instructions for hakoniwa-px4sim

-以下の手順に従って、PX4 のインストールを実施します。
+Follow the steps below to install PX4:

 https://github.com/toppers/hakoniwa-px4sim/tree/main/px4

-# 箱庭のインストール手順

-以下の手順に従って、箱庭のインストールを実施します。
+# Installation Instructions for Hakoniwa

+Follow the steps below to install Hakoniwa:

 https://github.com/toppers/hakoniwa-px4sim/tree/main/hakoniwa

-# シミュレーション実行手順
+# Simulation Execution Instructions

-端末を２つ用意してください。

-* 端末A：PX4のシミュレータ実行用
-* 端末B：箱庭実行用
+Prepare two terminals:

+* Terminal A: For running the PX4 simulator
+* Terminal B: For running Hakoniwa

-## 端末A
+## Terminal A

+Navigate to the PX4-Autopilot directory:

 ```
 cd hakoniwa-px4sim/px4/PX4-Autopilot
 ```

-PX4 on SITL をを起動します。
+Launch PX4 on SITL:

 ```
 bash ../sim/simstart.bash
 ```

-成功すると、以下のように、TCPポートのコネクション待ちになります。
+Upon successful execution, it will wait for a connection on a TCP port as follows.

 ```
 % bash ../sim/simstart.bash